 Stop spending time fighting about who is wrong and who is right.
 Instead, take the time to find win-win solutions that work for both of you.
 Sure, there’s option A and option B, but what might you be missing by not considering options C – Z?
-There doesn’t always have to be one person being absolutely right or getting their way.
+Take a deep breath, step back from the situation for a minute or 20, and come together to talk about how to really solve the problem.
+There doesn’t always have to be one person being absolutely right or getting their way 100%.
 Relationships are about compromise.
 Set your ego aside…it just isn’t worth it when there are so many other ways to approach something!

 Give them compliments:

 There is no easier way to remind a person of your feelings for them with a genuine compliment.
 While deep, genuine compliments about the content of your partner’s character are always impressive (“I really appreciate everything you do for me”; “Your mind is capable of the most incredible things”), don’t forget about those quick and simple compliments about how your partner looks that day.
 Sometimes we really all DO just want to hear that our butt looks incredible in those pants or that our lipstick is on point!
 Compliments from a lover are a HUGE boon to our self esteem and confidence, and that can help keep the relationship growing strong.

 Kissing is not only a great option for foreplay, but it also produces the “love hormone”, Oxytocin.
 This hormone works in your brains to create an environment for connection, trust, respect, safety, and love…all the most important aspects of an intimate, romantic relationship!
 Pucker up!